-A summary of the federal Radiation Emitting Devices Act and Sunlamps Regulation requirements is presented here for general information only.
-It is not the legal text; for complete detailed information, please contact the Consumer and Clinical Radiation Protection Bureau at Health Canada.
+A summary of the federal Radiation Emitting Devices Act and Radiation Emitting Devices Regulations for tanning equipment is presented here for general information only.
+It is not the legal text; for complete detailed information, please contact the Consumer and Clinical Radiation Protection Bureau (CCRPB) at Health Canada.